alphagov/government-service-design-manual/service-manual/users/user-research/communityusergroups.md

 The key benefits are:

-* speed - question are answered in real time, research team can react rapidly to internal demands
+* speed - questions are answered in real time, research team can react rapidly to internal demands
 * cost - cost effective when up and running
 * flexibility - offering qualitative and quantitative methodologies
 * availability - a ready pool of pre selected and engaged participants